JEE Advanced 2025 Syllabus: Check JEE Advanced Subject-Wise Detailed Syllabus PDF, Important Topics

 JEE Advanced 2025 Chemistry Syllabus

-Syllabus for Chemistry is divided into 35 chapters including topics like Kinetic Theory, Electrochemistry, etc. The table here represents the JEE Advanced 2025 syllabus for chemistry.
+The syllabus for Chemistry is divided into 35 chapters including topics like Kinetic Theory, Electrochemistry, etc. The table here represents the JEE Advanced 2025 syllabus for chemistry.

 Chapter Number | Chapter | Topics in the chapters |

-Chapter 1 | States of matter : liquids and gasses | Kinetic theory of gases, average, root mean square and most probable velocities and their relation with temperature, gas laws and gas equation, scale of temperature, deviation from ideality, van der Waals equation, intermolecular interactions: types, distance dependence, and their effect on properties, law of partial pressures, diffusion of gases, liquids: vapor pressure, surface tension, viscosity. |
+Chapter 1 | States of matter: liquids and gasses | Kinetic theory of gases, average, root mean square and most probable velocities and their relation with temperature, gas laws and gas equation, the scale of temperature, deviation from ideality, van der Waals equation, intermolecular interactions: types, distance dependence, and their effect on properties, the law of partial pressures, diffusion of gases, liquids: vapour pressure, surface tension, viscosity. |

-Chapter 2 | Atomic structure | mechanical picture of hydrogen atom: Energies, quantum numbers, wave function and probability density (plots only), shapes of s, p and d orbitals, Aufbau principle, Pauli’s exclusion principle and Hund’s rule, Bohr model, spectrum of hydrogen atom, wave-particle duality, de Broglie hypothesis, uncertainty principle, qualitative quantum. |
+Chapter 2 | Atomic structure | mechanical picture of hydrogen atom: Energies, quantum numbers, wave function and probability density (plots only), shapes of s, p and d orbitals, Aufbau principle, Pauli’s exclusion principle and Hund’s rule, Bohr model, the spectrum of the hydrogen atom, wave-particle duality, de Broglie hypothesis, uncertainty principle, qualitative quantum. |

 Chapter 3 | Chemical bonding and molecular structure | VSEPR model and shapes of molecules (linear, angular, triangular, trigonal bipyramidal, square planar, pyramidal, square pyramidal, tetrahedral and octahedral), orbital overlap and covalent bond, hydrogen bond, polarity in molecules, dipole moment, hybridisation involving s, p and d orbitals only, molecular orbital energy diagrams for homonuclear diatomic species (till Ne2),. |

-Chapter 4 | Chemical thermodynamics | Intensive and extensive properties, first law of thermodynamics, internal energy, state functions, work (pressure-volume only) and heat. enthalpy, heat capacity, standard state, Hess’s law, entropy, Gibbs energy, criteria of equilibrium and spontaneity,enthalpy of reaction, fusion and vapourization, and lattice enthalpy, second law of thermodynamics. |
+Chapter 4 | Chemical thermodynamics | Intensive and extensive properties, the first law of thermodynamics, internal energy, state functions, work (pressure-volume only) and heat. enthalpy, heat capacity, standard state, Hess’s law, entropy, Gibbs energy, criteria of equilibrium and spontaneity, enthalpy of reaction, fusion and vapourization, and lattice enthalpy, second law of thermodynamics. |

 Chapter 5 | Chemical and ionic equilibrium | The ion effect, pH and buffer solutions, bases and acids (Bronsted and Lewis concepts), hydrolysis of salts, equilibrium constant (Kp and Kc) and reaction quotient, Le Chatelier’s principle (effect of concentration, temperature and pressure), solubility product and its applications, law of mass action. |

 Chapter 6 | Electrochemistry | Batteries: Primary and Secondary, fuel cells, corrosion, Nernst equation, electrochemical series, emf of galvanic cells.
-Faraday’s laws of electrolysis, electrolytic conductance, specific, equivalent and molar conductivity, Kohlrausch’s law, electrochemical cells and cell reactions, standard electrode potentials, electrochemical work. |
+Faraday’s laws of electrolysis, electrolytic conductance, specific, equivalent and molar conductivity, Kohlrausch’s law, electrochemical cells and cell reactions, standard electrode potentials, and electrochemical work. |

 Chapter 7 | Chemical kinetics | Temperature dependence of rate constant, catalysis: Homogeneous and heterogeneous, activity and selectivity of solid catalysts, enzyme catalysis and its mechanism, rates of chemical reactions; order and molecularity of reactions, rate law, rate constant, half-life, differential and integrated rate expressions for zero and first order reactions |

-Chapter 8 | Solid state | Crystalline state, classification of solids, seven crystal systems (cell parameters a, b, c, α, β, γ), close packed structure of solids (cubic and hexagonal), packing in fcc, bcc and hcp lattices, nearest neighbours, ionic radii and radius ratio, point defects. |
+Chapter 8 | Solid state | Crystalline state, classification of solids, seven crystal systems (cell parameters a, b, c, α, β, γ), close-packed structure of solids (cubic and hexagonal), packing in fcc, bcc and hcp lattices, nearest neighbours, ionic radii and radius ratio, point defects. |

 Chapter 9 | Solutions | Colligative properties: lowering of vapour pressure, elevation of boiling point, depression of freezing point, and osmotic pressure; van’t Hoff factor, Henry’s law, Raoult’s law, Ideal solutions. |